Nickel Error Coins: Most Valuable Types & What They're Worth

 War nickels deserve extra attention

-Wartime Jefferson nickels (1942-P through 1945-P) are struck in 35% silver and contain about 0.05626 oz of pure silver each.
-They're worth $1.50–$2.00 in silver melt value alone, but error varieties on war nickels command substantial premiums.
+Wartime Jefferson nickels (1942-P through 1945-P) contain 35% silver and about 0.05626 oz of pure silver each — worth $1.50–$2.00 in silver melt value alone.
+Error varieties on war nickels command substantial premiums on top.
 The large P, D, and S mint marks above Monticello make these instantly identifiable.
 Always pull war nickels from rolls and check them carefully.
+Use our silver melt calculator for live melt values.

 Coin shows for Buffalo and older nickels